-SQL Server logins are not associated with a user of Windows but are maintained by the TOE itself.
+SQL Server logins are not associated with an AD user but are maintained by the TOE itself.
 Logins exist on a server level (and users in databases can be associated with a login) and on a database level itself (for contained databases).
 For every SQL Server login the TOE maintains a login name and a password.
-The password is not stored in plain text, but hashed using the SHA2-512 hash function provided by the Operating System in the environment.
+The password is not stored in plain text, but hashed using the SHA2-512 hash function provided by OpenSSL as part of the Linux platform in the environment.